-- 2. Due to the interactions of SAFELINK with other system components, only approved SafeWaze products may be used with the Mobile SAFELINK Horizontal Lifeline System. - 3.
-The Mobile SAFELINK System is designed to be used in temperatures between -40°F and +130°F (-40°C to +54°C). - 4.
-Only connecting subsystems that limit the fall arrest forces to less than 900 lbs (408.23 kg) may be used with the SafeWaze Mobile SAFELINK Horizontal Lifeline System. - 5.
-Do not expose the SafeWaze Mobile SAFELINK Horizontal Lifeline System to chemicals or harsh solutions which may have a harmful effect.
-Contact SafeWaze Technical Service with any questions. - 6.
-Only SafeWaze full-body harnesses with fixed back D-ring may be used with the Mobile SAFELINK System. - In accordance with the requirements of OSHA 29 CFR 1910.66 and 1926.502, the SafeWaze Mobile SAFELINK System must be installed and used under the supervision of a "qualified person" as defined by OSHA 1926.32(m). - 8.
-Caution must be taken when using the SafeWaze Mobile SAFELINK Horizontal Lifeline near moving machinery, electrical hazards, sharp edges, or abrasive surfaces.
-Contact with these elements may cause equipment failure, personal injury, or death. - 9.
-Minors, pregnant women and anyone with a history of back or neck problems should not use this equipment. - Do not use or install equipment without proper training from a "competent person" as defined by OSHA 29 CFR 1926.32(f). - 11.
-Only SafeWaze, or persons or entities authorized in writing by SafeWaze, shall make repairs or alterations to the equipment. - 12.
-For custom applications of the SafeWaze Mobile SAFELINK Horizontal Lifeline System not addressed in these User Instructions, please contact SafeWaze Technical Service.
+- The Safewaze Mobile SafeLink Horizontal Lifeline System is designed for up to four (4) users at one time, per system, with a capacity (including clothing, tools, etc..) up to 310 lbs (140.61 kg) per user. - 2.
+The Mobile SafeLink System is designed to be used in temperatures between -40°F and +130°F (-40°C to +54°C). - 3.
+Do not expose the Safewaze Mobile SafeLink Horizontal Lifeline System to chemicals or harsh solutions which may have a harmful effect.
+Contact Safewaze Technical Service with any questions. - 4.
+Only ANSI certified full-body harnesses may be used with the Mobile SafeLink System.
+Additionally, Safewaze offers a line of fixed Dorsal D-ring harnesses that allow for a 4" reduction in fall clearances. - In accordance with the requirements of OSHA 29 CFR 1910.66 and 1926.502, the Safewaze Mobile SafeLink System must be installed and used under the supervision of a "qualified person" as defined by OSHA 1926.32(m). - Caution must be taken when using the Safewaze Mobile SafeLink Horizontal Lifeline near moving machinery, electrical hazards, sharp edges, or abrasive surfaces.
+Contact with these elements may cause equipment failure, personal injury, or death. - Minors, pregnant women and anyone with a history of back or neck problems should not use this equipment. - 8.
+Do not use or install equipment without proper training from a "competent person" as defined by OSHA 29 CFR 1926.32(f). - Only Safewaze, or persons or entities authorized in writing by Safewaze, shall make repairs or alterations to the equipment. - For custom applications of the Safewaze Mobile SafeLink Horizontal Lifeline System not addressed in these User Instructions, please contact Safewaze Technical Service.